h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 **Figure 15:** MLOps Key Capabilities

-The key areas of MLOps are production model deployment, production model monitoring, production lifecycle management, and production model governance.
+The key areas of MLOps are as follows:

+Production Model Deployment

-With MLOps, we want to automate as much of the process of deploying model artifacts onto production and facilitating that collaboration between teams to get the artifacts over into production and get them up and running.
+- With MLOps, we want to automate as much of the process of deploying model artifacts into production and facilitating that collaboration between teams to get the artifacts over into production and get them up and running.
 [10]

+Production Model Monitoring

-A lot of systems are not designed with Machine Learning in mind.
-So, for MLOps, we want to have monitoring for things like not just service levels, but also things like data drift.
-Is the data we trained on similar to the data we are seeing in production?
-We also want to have monitoring for things like accuracy where we can see if the model is continuing to provide reliable and accurate results [10]
+- A lot of systems are not designed with Machine Learning in mind.
+So, for MLOps, we want to monitor service levels, data drift, etc. In the case of data drift, we want to know whether the data we trained on is similar to the data we see in production.
+We also want to monitor things like accuracy, where we can see if the model is continuing to provide reliable and accurate results.
+[10]

+Production Lifecycle Management

-For production lifecycle management, we want to provide the ability to troubleshoot, test, and seamlessly upgrade models in production and even rollback models.
+- For production lifecycle management, we want to provide the ability to troubleshoot, test, and seamlessly upgrade models in production and even rollback models.
 We want to have other options if we have a problem in production.
 [10]

+Production Model Governance

-For production model governance, we want to ensure that models are safe and compliant with our legal and regulatory standards with things like access control, audit trails and model lineage [10]
+- We want to ensure that models are safe and compliant with our legal and regulatory standards with things like access control, audit trails, and model lineage for production model governance.
+[10]

 ### Model Deployment